956MB/comment-linter/README.md

 Comment "linter" vertically lines up groups of comments inside a file.

 _Yes, I'm sure something like this already exists, and is written in a much better way, but oh well.
-I thought it was a cool idea._
+I thought it'd be a cool thing to try._

 ### How: